Happy Tuesday, friends! And while we’re at it, happy Amazon Prime Day!

 It might be time for us to bite the bullet and get the Ring Video Doorbell.
 Everyone seems to love these, and this Prime Day Deal comes with an Echo Dot.
 My kids love their Echo Dots, and we have the full-sized one in our kitchen.
 We use it all the time.

 Got college age kids?
-David asked for a waterproof bluetooth speaker for Christmas last year, and he uses it all the time.
+D asked for a waterproof bluetooth speaker for Christmas last year, and he uses it all the time.

 Shop My Amazon Favorites for Home & Family: